idaholab/TMAP8/doc/content/verification_and_validation/ver-1b.md

 is given by:

 \begin{equation}
+\label{eq:flux}
 J = C_o \; \sqrt{\frac{D}{t\pi}} \; exp \left(\frac{x}{2\sqrt{Dt}}\right)
 \end{equation}

-The flux as given by Equation (?) is compared with values calculated by TMAP8 in Table ?.
+The flux as given by [eq:flux] is compared with values calculated by TMAP8.
 The diffusivity, D, and the initial concentration, C$_o$, were both taken as unity, and the distance, x, was taken as 0.5 in this comparison.
 TMAP8 initially under predicts but the results match well subsequently.
-Comparison results are shown in []
+Comparison results are shown in [ver-1b_comparison_flux]

 !media comparison_ver-1b.py
        image_name=ver-1b_comparison_flux.png